newtklocok/newtk.ca/documentation.md

 ![Screenshot 2025-01-28 152213](https://github.com/user-attachments/assets/dcd7cf9d-bacb-458f-935f-4ed7967876d4)
 ok i think this is happening because i haven't done the HTTPS thing so it's technically not secure, DNS check is still in progress so I can't update that yet we'll see tomorrow.
 Also i don't know much about the TMU firewall i'll try it at the apartment and maybe it will be different

+GREAT NEWS!
+It works!
+The issue is the TMU firewall, hopefully once i can turn HTTPS on it will work on that too but when i opened it on my phone just connected to data it works.
+So amazing, that means all of the DNS stuff works and i can move onto the interesting stuff.

 Now I have to choose between using HTML or PHP, or if they’re compatible with each other.
 I don’t know much about either so…